Avoxel284/futurewave/README.md

 # Futurewave 2 osu! skin
 All assets were created using Adobe Illustrator.
 <br>
 This skin was made for the normal osu! gamemode so compatibility with other gamemodes isn't guaranteed.
+Also, since my move to Windows, I have stopped creating a version for 16:10 screen ratios.
 <br>

 ## Credits